person drawing blood from arm.

 Employment

-Employment of Phlebotomists is projected to grow 22.2% from 2020-2030, much faster than the average for all occupations.
-Bureau of Labor Statistics, U.S. Department of Labor.
+Employment of phlebotomists is projected to grow 22.2% from 2020-2030, much faster than the average for all occupations.
+Source: Bureau of Labor Statistics, U.S. Department of Labor.
 An annual salary for entry-level workers starts around $26,925.
 Mid-level pay is $36,320 per year.
-Highly experienced workers can earn up to $63,000.
-(State of Illinois averages)
+Highly experienced workers can earn up to $63,000. (state of Illinois averages)

-Phlebotomists work mainly in hospitals, medical and diagnostic laboratories, blood donor centers, and outpatient offices.
-Phlebotomists work closely with nurses, nursing assistants, and other health care professionals.
-Most work will consist of 8-hour and/or 12-hour shifts, which could include evenings, weekends, and holidays.
-If you are considering this field, you must be able to accurately record and report information, maintain confidentiality, and present a calm and professional demeanor to patients, families, and co-workers.
+Phlebotomists work mainly in hospitals, medical and diagnostic laboratories, blood donor centers and outpatient offices.
+Phlebotomists work closely with nurses, nursing assistants and other healthcare professionals.
+Most work will consist of eight- or 12-hour shifts, which could include evenings, weekends and holidays.
+If you are considering this field, you must be able to accurately record and report information, maintain confidentiality, and present a calm and professional demeanor to patients, families and coworkers.

 GRADUATES FROM THIS COURSE PURSUE CAREERS IN FIELDS SUCH AS: